Isiah Thomas: Early life

 Isiah Lord Thomas III is the son of Isiah Thomas II and Mary Thomas.
-The youngest of 9 children, Thomas was born on April 30, 1961, in Chicago, Illinois, and grew up in the city's West Side.
+The youngest of 9 children, Thomas was born on April 30, 1961, in Chicago, Illinois, and grew up on the city's West Side.
 He started playing basketball at age three and would dribble and shoot baskets as the halftime entertainment at Catholic Youth Organization games.

 Thomas's father, Isiah Thomas II, was an army veteran wounded in the Battle of Saipan.
 He later attended trade school, eventually becoming the first black supervisor at International Harvester in Chicago.
 When the plant closed, the only work he could find was as a janitor; the family fell into hardship.
 Isiah Thomas II left the family when Isiah was a young child.

-Isiah Thomas III attended Our Lady of Sorrows School and St. Joseph High School in Westchester, which was a 20-minute commute from his home.
-Playing under coach Gene Pingatore, he led St. Joseph to the state finals in his junior year and was considered one of the top college prospects in the country.
+Isiah Thomas III attended Our Lady of Sorrows School and St. Joseph High School in Westchester, which was a 90-minute commute from his home.
+Playing under coach Gene Pingatore, he led St. Joseph to the state finals in his junior year.

+His mother Mary was the subject of an Emmy award-winning television film in 1989, A Mother's Courage: The Mary Thomas Story.